One of the most common questions the designers get asked is "why do you always use the grid paper?"

 Going back to the 4x4 section - you would count 4 square and 3 gaps on your cutting mat.

 Let's do a little challenge - if you wanted to cover 3x5 squares on the grid paper, how much would you measure with the count and cut system?

 The answer: 3 squares and 2 gaps by 5 squares and 4 gaps (Creates a 3.25x5.5 in. block)

 If you need another visual of this concept, you can watch our video about the grid paper here.

-Now we mostly use the dies - all of the dies (except layering or filler sizes) are measured to the exact sizes required to cover the grid correctly.
+Instead of carefully measuring each piece, you can use the dies for a quick and easy cut through a die machine.
+All of the dies (except layering or filler sizes) are measured to the exact sizes required to cover the grid correctly.

-Shown below are some of our top favorite layouts made with the Mosaic Moments® scrapbook system.
-You are welcome to scraplift all of them!
+Take a look at some of our favorite layouts below.
 For more layout inspiration, go to our pattern gallery here.